Rajpratik71/linux-manPages/as.md

        -mesa
        -mzarch
            Select the architecture mode, either the Enterprise System Architecture (esa) or the z/Architecture mode (zarch).

        -march=processor
-           Specify which s390 processor variant is the target, g5 (or arch3), g6, z900 (or arch5), z990 (or arch6), z9-109, z9-ec (or arch7),
-           z10 (or arch8), z196 (or arch9), zEC12 (or arch10), z13 (or
+           Specify which s390 processor variant is the target, g5 (or arch3), g6, z900 (or arch5), z990 (or arch6), z9-109, z9-ec (or arch7), z10 (or arch8), z196 (or arch9), zEC12 (or arch10), z13
-           arch11), or z14 (or arch12).
+           (or arch11), or z14 (or arch12).

        -mregnames
        -mno-regnames
            Allow or disallow symbolic names for registers.

        -mwarn-areg-zero
            Warn whenever the operand for a base or index register has been specified but evaluates to zero.

        The following options are available when as is configured for a TMS320C6000 processor.

        -march=arch
            Enable (only) instructions from architecture arch.
 By default, all instructions are permitted.

            The following values of arch are accepted: "c62x", "c64x", "c64x+", "c67x", "c67x+", "c674x".

        -mdsbt
        -mno-dsbt
            The -mdsbt option causes the assembler to generate the "Tag_ABI_DSBT" attribute with a value of 1, indicating that the code is using DSBT addressing.
 The -mno-dsbt option, the default, causes the tag to have a value of 0, indicating that the code does not use DSBT addressing.
 The linker will emit a warning if objects of different type (DSBT and non-DSBT) are linked together.

        -mpid=no
        -mpid=near
        -mpid=far
-           The -mpid= option causes the assembler to generate the "Tag_ABI_PID" attribute with a value indicating the form of data addressing used by the code.  -mpid=no, the default, indicates position-dependent data addressing, -mpid=near indicates position-
-           independent addressing with GOT accesses using near DP addressing, and -mpid=far indicates position-independent addressing with GOT accesses using far DP addressing.
+           The -mpid= option causes the assembler to generate the "Tag_ABI_PID" attribute with a value indicating the form of data addressing used by the code.  -mpid=no, the default, indicates position-dependent data addressing, -mpid=near indicates position-independent addressing with GOT accesses using near DP addressing, and -mpid=far indicates position-independent addressing with GOT accesses using far DP addressing.
 The linker will emit a warning if objects built with different settings of this option are linked together.

        -mpic
        -mno-pic
            The -mpic option causes the assembler to generate the "Tag_ABI_PIC" attribute with a value of 1, indicating that the code is using position-independent code addressing,  The "-mno-pic" option, the default, causes the tag to have a value of 0, indicating position-dependent code addressing.
 The linker will emit a warning if objects of different type (position-dependent and position-independent) are linked together.

        -mbig-endian
        -mlittle-endian
            Generate code for the specified endianness.
 The default is little-endian.

-       The following options are available when as is configured for a TILE- Gx processor.
+       The following options are available when as is configured for a TILE-Gx processor.

        -m32 | -m64
            Select the word size, either 32 bits or 64 bits.

        -EB | -EL
            Select the endianness, either big-endian (-EB) or little-endian (-EL).

        The following option is available when as is configured for a Visium processor.

        -mtune=arch
            This option specifies the target architecture.
 If an attempt is made to assemble an instruction that will not execute on the target architecture, the assembler will issue an error message.

            The following names are recognized: "mcm24" "mcm" "gr5" "gr6"

        The following options are available when as is configured for an Xtensa processor.

        --text-section-literals | --no-text-section-literals
            Control the treatment of literal pools.
-The default is --no-text-section-literals, which places literals in separate
-           sections in the output file.
+The default is --no-text-section-literals, which places literals in separate sections in the output file.
 This allows the literal pool to be placed in a data RAM/ROM.
 With --text-section-literals, the literals are interspersed in the text section in order to keep them as close as possible to their references.
 This may be necessary for large assembly files, where the literals would otherwise be out of range of the "L32R" instructions in the text section.
-Literals are grouped into pools following ".literal_position" directives or preceding "ENTRY" instructions.
+Literals are grouped into pools following
+           ".literal_position" directives or preceding "ENTRY" instructions.
 These options only affect literals referenced via PC-relative "L32R" instructions; literals for absolute mode "L32R" instructions are handled separately.

        --auto-litpools | --no-auto-litpools
            Control the treatment of literal pools.
-The default is --no-auto-litpools, which in the absence of
-           --text-section-literals places literals in separate sections in the output file.
+The default is --no-auto-litpools, which in the absence of --text-section-literals places literals in separate sections in the output file.
 This allows the literal pool to be placed in a data RAM/ROM.
 With --auto-litpools, the literals are interspersed in the text section in order to keep them as close as possible to their references, explicit ".literal_position" directives are not required.
 This may be necessary for very large functions, where single literal pool at the beginning of the function may not be reachable by "L32R" instructions at the end.
-These options only affect literals referenced via PC-relative "L32R" instructions;
-           literals for absolute mode "L32R" instructions are handled separately.
-When used together with --text-section-literals,
-           --auto-litpools takes precedence.
+These options only affect literals referenced via PC-relative "L32R" instructions; literals for absolute mode "L32R" instructions are handled separately.
+When used together with --text-section-literals, --auto-litpools takes precedence.

        --absolute-literals | --no-absolute-literals
            Indicate to the assembler whether "L32R" instructions use absolute or PC-relative addressing.
-If the processor includes the absolute addressing option, the default is to use absolute "L32R" relocations.
+If the processor includes the absolute addressing option, the default is to use absolute
+           "L32R" relocations.
 Otherwise, only the PC-relative "L32R" relocations can be used.

        --target-align | --no-target-align
            Enable or disable automatic alignment to reduce branch penalties at some expense in code size.
 This optimization is enabled by default.
 Note that the assembler will always align instructions like "LOOP" that have fixed alignment requirements.

        --longcalls | --no-longcalls
            Enable or disable transformation of call instructions to allow calls across a greater range of addresses.
 This option should be used when call targets can potentially be out of range.
            It may degrade both code size and performance, but the linker can generally optimize away the unnecessary overhead when a call ends up within range.
 The default is --no-longcalls.

        --transform | --no-transform
            Enable or disable all assembler transformations of Xtensa instructions, including both relaxation and optimization.
 The default is --transform; --no-transform should only be used in the rare cases when the instructions must be exactly as specified in the assembly source.
 Using --no-transform causes out of range instruction operands to be errors.

        --rename-section oldname=newname
            Rename the oldname section to newname.
 This option can be used multiple times to rename multiple sections.

        --trampolines | --no-trampolines
            Enable or disable transformation of jump instructions to allow jumps across a greater range of addresses.
 This option should be used when jump targets can potentially be out of range.
            In the absence of such jumps this option does not affect code size or performance.
 The default is --trampolines.

        The following options are available when as is configured for a Z80 family processor.

        -z80
            Assemble for Z80 processor.